swat9013/ai-agent-setting/template/.ai/commands/critical-think.md

 ---

-## 成功基準
+## Success Criteria

-このコマンドの実行は以下を満たしたとき成功とみなす:
+This command execution is considered successful when:

-1. 初期回答の重大な欠点が少なくとも1つ特定されている
+1. At least one significant flaw in the initial response is identified
-2. 改善版が具体的に提示されている（抽象的な改善案ではなく実際の回答）
+2. An improved version is concretely provided (not abstract improvements but actual answer)
-3. 信頼度スコアが根拠に基づいて再評価されている
+3. Confidence score is re-evaluated based on rationale